Crawl Space Encapsulation Specialist Brunswick County, NC

 Is crawl space encapsulation required by NC Building Code?

-While the NC R409 code allows for either vented or “closed” (encapsulated) crawl spaces, the standards for a closed system are very specific.
-To be code-compliant, a closed crawl space must have permanent mechanical drying and a specific termite inspection gap.
+While the North Carolina Residential Code allows for either vented or closed (encapsulated) crawl spaces, the standards for a closed system are specific.
+A compliant closed crawl space needs permanent mechanical drying and a defined termite inspection gap, among other requirements.

 How much does crawl space encapsulation cost in North Carolina?